what is a data definition language ddl

 How can DDL be used to generate scripts for database objects?

-• Database Snapshot: This is a static, read-only copy of a database.
-A snapshot provides a consistent "picture" of the database's data at the point in time when the snapshot was created.
+• Database Snapshot: A read-only copy of the database that provides a consistent view of the data at a specific point in time.

-• Test System: This is a system that is used to test new applications or software updates before they are implemented in the production environment.
+• Test System: A parallel system used for testing applications or software updates before they are implemented in a production environment.

 What is the role of DDL in SQL?